mtsamis2/pretty-print-json/README.md

-This is the code behind [prettyprintjson.com](https://www.prettyprintjson.com/)
+This is the code behind [prettyprintjson.com](https://www.prettyprintjson.com/) which is a Json Prettify/Minify Tool.

+Easily format and beautify your JSON code with this online JSON editor.
+Features include JSON validation, minify, upload, copy, and download.
+Perfect for developers and anyone working with JSON data.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).